-Despite being 45 years old and with over 1,000 career appearances to his name, Juventus’ Gianluigi Buffon refuses to hang up his gloves.
+At 45 years old, and with over 1,000 career appearances to his name, Gianluigi Buffon has announced his retirement.

 Buffon made his Serie A debut for Parma at the age of 17, keeping a clean sheet in a 0–0 home draw against AC Milan in November 1995 and is still going strong over 28 years later.

 We’ve compiled an Xl of Buffon’s former team-mates who were born after he made his professional debut.